-- Since the DHI was created in the early 1990s we have delivered 112 externally funded research projects, collaborated with 125 external partners, and received grants from 39 funders.
+- Since the DHI was created in the early 1990s we have delivered over 120 externally funded research projects, collaborated with 125 external partners, and received grants from 39 funders.

-- During that time we have developed over 60 publicly accessible online resources which we continue to host and maintain.
+- During that time we have developed over 70 publicly accessible online resources and publications which we continue to host and maintain.